-Outsourcing vs. offshoring – what is the difference?
-In today’s globalized business landscape, companies constantly explore staffing solutions that leverage international resources, digital technology, and cost-saving measures.
+Outsourcing vs. offshoring—what is the difference?
+Companies constantly explore staffing solutions that leverage international resources, digital technology, and cost-saving measures in a globalized business landscape.

 Two prevalent strategies that often arise in such discussions are outsourcing and offshoring.
-While these terms are often used interchangeably, it is crucial to understand their nuanced differences and, after that, evaluate the benefits they offer.
+While these terms are frequently used interchangeably, it is crucial to understand their nuanced differences and evaluate the benefits they offer.

 This article aims to shed light on the disparity between outsourcing and offshoring, their advantages, and real-world examples, providing readers with a comprehensive understanding of these essential business practices.